image descriprion

 Itinerary

-1. Day 1 Pick up and travel to Bowron Lakes Provincial Park
+1. Day 0 and 1 Pick up and travel to Bowron Lakes Provincial Park

 Day 0: Arrival in Vancouver.